kyma-project/kyma/docs/kyma/05-05-profiles.md

 The Kyma Operator allows you to use pre-defined profiles to install or upgrade Kyma.
 To install Kyma using a profile, you must specify the **spec.profile** attribute in the [Installation custom resource](#custom-resource-installation) (CR).

-Profile is a set of helm values defined in `profile-{name}.yaml` file at the component chart folder.
+The profile is a subset of the default values.yaml defined in `profile-{name}.yaml` file at the component chart folder and can override only a section, or even the whole file if required.
 If the profile file is not present, the Kyma Operator will use default set of values from the `values.yaml` file.
 The following fragment of the `values.yaml` shows definition limitRange settings:

 ```yaml
 limitRange: